 - We frequently deliver to hospitals, however, given how sensitive their environment can be, we really have to defer to them and their system when it comes to making our deliveries there.

 - For patient privacy, couriers are not allowed up to patient rooms.

 - This means that 9 times out of 10, we're directed to deliver to the receptionist or flower desk and let them take it from there.
 Usually a nurse or hospital volunteer will then take the flowers to the patient's room, unless the doctor has specifically stated that the patient is too critical to have flowers at their bedside (as is usually the case with cancer wards and the ICU).

 - If you know your recipient is in the ICU or Cancer wards, please wait to send them flowers until they've been moved to Recovery or have been discharged for recovery at home.

-- To ensure the flowers are taken care of promptly and properly AND you're sending in our local DC & NYC delivery zone, then we advise you to leave the phone number(s) for a family member(s) who will be at the hospital during the delivery window.
+- To ensure the flowers are taken care of promptly, we advise you to leave the phone number(s) for a family member(s) who will be at the hospital during the delivery window.
 Our courier will call & text them upon arrival and try to meet them in the lobby.

 - If the hospital you're delivering to is outside of our local DC & NYC delivery zone and is being shipped via FedEx, we strongly advise you to send the flowers to them after they've been discharged and are at home.